Members get free shipping. Join us

 Sure, when running, your legs are the main mover, but your core is your powerhouse.
 And the benefits of core strength for runners — and all athletes, for that matter — can't be overstated.

+Back pain is a reality for many athletes and non-athletes alike.
+But regardless of your workout routine, research shows that strengthening your core can reduce the frequency and severity of backaches and pains.
 For example, in one study from The Ohio State University Wexner Medical Center, researchers found that weak core muscles cause runners to run in a way that places more stress on both their spine and lower back muscles, increasing the risk of back pain.

 Backaches aside, core strength and stability reduce the chances of both acute and overuse, wear-and-tear exercise injuries.
 Core training is particularly beneficial when it comes to reducing hip and knee troubles, which are common across all sports.

+As we've said, your core is the glue holding your arms and legs together.
+That means core strength can help you move with more strength throughout your whole body — and with a lot more efficiency.
 For example, in a study published in PLOS One, an eight-week core training program improved the running economy of college athletes.
 Running economy refers to how much energy your body exerts to keep up a certain pace.
 As running economy improves, and it takes less and less effort to get from point A to B, the quicker and easier you'll get to the finish line.

 The benefits of core strength for runners and other athletes are clear.
 So, how can you improve your core strength?
 Here are three tips: